Shares of Eastman Kodak Co Rank the Highest in Terms of Debt to Equity Ratio in the Technology Hardware, Storage & Peripherals Industry (KODK, NCR, DBD, XRX, AAPL) | Comtex SmarTrend

 Below are the three companies in the Technology Hardware, Storage & Peripherals industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Eastman Kodak Co ranks highest with a a debt to equity ratio of 1,919.0.
-Following is Ncr Corp with a a debt to equity ratio of 424.9.
+Ncr Corp is next with a a debt to equity ratio of 424.9.
 Diebold Nixdorf ranks third highest with a a debt to equity ratio of 394.4.

 Xerox Corp follows with a a debt to equity ratio of 104.3, and Apple Inc rounds out the top five with a a debt to equity ratio of 86.3.

-SmarTrend recommended that subscribers consider buying shares of Eastman Kodak Co on September 10th, 2019 as our technology indicated a new Uptrend was in progress when shares hit $2.62.
-Since that recommendation, shares of Eastman Kodak Co have risen 35.1%.
-We continue to monitor Eastman Kodak Co for any potential shift so investors can protect gains and will alert SmarTrend subscribers immediately.
+SmarTrend recommended that subscribers consider buying shares of Apple Inc on August 20th, 2019 as our technology indicated a new Uptrend was in progress when shares hit $211.84.
+Since that recommendation, shares of Apple Inc have risen 38.1%.
+We continue to monitor Apple Inc for any potential shift so investors can protect gains and will alert SmarTrend subscribers immediately.

 Keywords: highest debt to equity ratio eastman kodak co NCR Corp diebold nixdorf xerox corp apple inc